MehrdadJalali-AI/BlackHole/README.md

 4. **Node Removal**: Nodes with the lowest gravity are removed based on a configurable **threshold**, representing the percentage of nodes to be removed in each community.
 5. **Results**: The remaining nodes are analyzed, and the reduced graph is visualized.

-## How it Works

-1. **Loading Data**: The edge list of the graph and node summary data are loaded.
-2. **Community Detection**: Communities are detected using the **Girvan-Newman algorithm**, and each node is assigned a community ID.
-3. **Centrality Calculation**: For each community, the gravity is computed using normalized centrality measures.
-4. **Black Hole Strategy**: A user-defined percentage of nodes with the lowest gravity is removed from each community.
-5. **Visualization**: The graph is visualized before and after node removal, with each community in a different color.

 ## MOFGalaxyNet and Black Hole Strategy